 Idiopathic Sudden Sensorineural Hearing Loss (ISSNHL) is an instant hearing loss whithout apparent cause.
 The etiology is unknown, we can only make assumptions.
 In some cases the cause is an autoimmune disease of the cochlea.
 In many cases the cause is a vascular injury or a viral disease.
 Affected are people with an average age between 40 and 60 years old, or older.
 A commonly used criterion to define this disease is a sensorineural hearing loss of greater than thirty dB over three pure tone frequencies.
 The disease manifests itself quickly, less than three days.
 Usually it presents as unilateraly hearing loss.
+The search for the hearing threshold is always the first step for diagnosis of ISSNHL.

 Idiopathic Sudden Sensorineural Hearing Loss has 4 theoretical pathways.